Matthew-Oj/ChatGPTChatbot/README.md

 ## Installation

-To install and run the ChatGPT Desktop App, follow these steps:
+To install and run the ChatGPT Desktop App, do the following:

-1. Clone the repository from GitHub:
+Clone the repository from GitHub:
    ```bash
    git clone https://github.com/Matthew-Oj/ChatGPTChatbot.git